juggernaut/juggernaut.github.io/_posts/2017-09-20-nginx-flask-postgres-docker-compose.markdown

 $ docker-compose up -d db
 {% endhighlight %}
 Notice the refreshing lack of `--env-file` or `--network` flags we would have had to pass in a plain `docker run` command.
-This is because we've already specified those in the `docker-compose.yml` file.
+This is because we've already specified them in the `docker-compose.yml` file.

 Now, we'll run a one-off flask container that will create the schema:
 {% highlight bash %}
 $ docker-compose run --rm flaskapp /bin/bash -c "cd /opt/services/flaskapp/src && python -c  'import database; database.init_db()'"
 {% endhighlight %}

-Notice the `--rm` flag that indicates the container should be deleted immediately after completion.
+Notice the `--rm` flag to indicate that the container should be deleted immediately after completion.

 ### A note about volumes